tomasbrod/net/brodnet.md

 the datagrams may still be in transit and arrive mixed.
 Therefore client should not reuse channels for other files immediately.

+When client recieves enough packets it sends report.
+When different mark -> reset packet counters.
+Server waits some time for the report based on sending speed and estimated rtt.
+If no report arrives, rates are reset to slow and later the session is closed.

 #### otCtrl [proto-otCtrl]

 ~~~